 This point feeds into the answer to one question which anticipated that end clients would simply stop engaging contractors and had HMRC foreseen a reduction in contracting which might ultimately result in less tax being recovered from the freelance population?

-It is true that if many contractors are engaged as employees in future, there will be less corporation tax and less VAT being collected by HMRC; but one assumes that HMRC expect increased PAYE to be flowing into the Treasury.
-Nevertheless, I go back to the point that this legislation is not going to rid the industry of freelancing, but it will certainly change the landscape.
+It is true that if many contractors are engaged as employees in future, there will be less corporation tax and less VAT being collected by HMRC; but one assumes that HMRC expects increased PAYE to be flowing into the Treasury.
+Nevertheless, one needs to return to the point that this legislation is not going to rid the economy of freelancing, but it certainly has changed the freelancer landscape.

 For IR35 consultancy services please contact Markel Tax on 0345 223 2727.